 - Preheat the oven to 400 degrees F.

-- Split the zucchinis in half down the length of them, scoop out the middle of the zucchini using a melon baller, and discard the scooped middle part.
+- Cut the zucchinis in half down the length, then scoop out the middle seedy part of the zucchini using a melon baller, discarding the scooped middle part.